wellyshen/react-cool-starter/README.md

 ### Adding Routes

 This starter use [React Router v4](https://reacttraining.com/react-router/) library to manage our routes.
+For the purpose of SSR with data pre-fetched, I put the routes in a centralized [Route Config](https://reacttraining.com/react-router/web/example/route-config).
 You can setup your routes in `./src/routes.js`.
 For example:

 ```javascript
 import RouteComponent from './containers/RouteComponent';